digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-4-else-ifs.rst

 |CodingEx| **Coding Exercise**

    The else-if connection is necessary if you want to hook up conditionals together.
-In the ``IfDebug`` program, there are 4 separate if statements instead of the if-else-if pattern.
+In the ``E02IfDebug`` program, there are 4 separate if statements instead of the if-else-if pattern.
 Will this code print out the correct grade?
 First, trace through the code to see why it prints out the incorrect grade, using the debugger.
 Then, fix the code by adding in 3 else's to connect the if statements and see if it works.

-  Finish the ``BatteryTest`` program so that it prints "Plug in your phone!" if the battery is below 50, "Unplug your phone!" if it is above 100, and "All okay!" otherwise.
+  Finish the ``E03BatteryTest`` program so that it prints "Plug in your phone!" if the battery is below 50, "Unplug your phone!" if it is above 100, and "All okay!" otherwise.
 Change the battery value to test all 3 conditions.

 Summary